12 Best Elden Ring Mods for Skyrim

 The soul of your enemies in Skyrim also wishes to go somewhere – whether that’s Sovngarde, the Hist, or Hircine’s Hunting Grounds – so adding the Elden Ring boss defeat sound to your game seems pretty immersive.

-Read Also: 11 Best Alien-themed Skyrim Mods
+Read Also: 12 Best Skyrim Elven Armor Mods

 This mod makes this sound play when defeating the final boss of a dungeon, much like in Elden Ring.